greenbackdev/fullstack-test/README.md

 ## Exercise

 The `/data` directory contains some JSON data files.
-You can get familiar with their schema before starting the exercise.
+You can get familiar with the schema before starting the exercise.

 - `data/indicators.json` contains the description of our indicators and indexes.
 - `data/dependencies.json` contains the dependencies between our indexes, indicators, and measures.